 Fugitive Watch – Fugitive Watch was founded in 1992 by two police officers, Steve Ferdin and Scott Castruita.
 Fugitive Watch is a reality-based television show, newspaper, and website, Fugitive.com.
 The TV show features exciting stories on crimes and fugitives.
 Fugitive Watch has been credited with over 1,000 captures or solving crimes.
 It has successfully combined law enforcement, local business, and the community into an effective crime-fighting tool.
 As one law enforcement official stated, “Because of Fugitive Watch, there are thousands of more eyes on the lookout for fugitives”

-Secret Service’s Most Wanted Criminals Fugitives – A list of fugitives the U.S. Secret Service wants.
+Secret Service’s Most Wanted Criminals Fugitives – The U.S. Secret Service wants a list of fugitives.
 Anyone with information regarding these people should contact the Secret Service at 1-877-242-3375.

-United States Marshal’s 15 Most Wanted Federal Fugitives – The United States Marshal Service established the 15 Most Wanted Fugitive Program to help prioritize the investigation and apprehension of high-profile offenders who are considered to be some of the country’s most dangerous fugitives.
+United States Marshal’s 15 Most Wanted Federal Fugitives – The United States Marshal Service established the 15 Most Wanted Fugitive Program to help prioritize investigating and apprehending high-profile offenders who are considered some of the country’s most dangerous fugitives.
 Visit the website for information on major cases, special task forces, and internal investigations.
-Also, if you have a tip, please email email@example.com.
+Also, if you have a tip, please email firstname.lastname@example.org.

 Agencies Working Together

-Most of these organizations work together to share information on cases, leads, and other details.
-The collective power and scope of these agencies make the apprehension of dangerous men and women more possible.
+Most organizations collaborate to share information on cases, leads, and other details.
+These agencies’ collective power and scope make the apprehension of dangerous men and women more possible.
 The government agencies and bureaus also collaborate with state and local law enforcement and local police officers to keep an eye out in their local neighborhoods.
-In some situations, private investigators and bounty hunters help search for people who are on the run.
+In some situations, private investigators and bounty hunters help search for people on the run.

 What Do Private Investigators Need to Know?

-Private investigators sometimes become involved with apprehending the most wanted fugitive due to being hired by one of the families involved in the matter.
+Private investigators sometimes become involved with apprehending the most wanted fugitive due to being hired by one of the families involved.
 Some private investigators either specialize or provide the service of bounty hunting, which involves apprehending a fugitive for a fee.
 Check out the hit TV show Dog the Bounty Hunter for a view into the world of fugitive recovery.

 If you have any questions about the various lists of most wanted criminals, please post a comment below.
-If you’re aware of other organizations that maintain the most wanted lists, please post a comment below.
+Please comment below if you know other organizations that maintain the most wanted lists.
 We’ll research and include it in our list if warranted.